Joseph de Rivera

 Professor Emeritus, Psychology

 Joseph de Rivera (PhD.
-Stanford, 1961) is Professor Emeritus at Clark University.
-A founding member of the International Society for Research on Emotions and a fellow in three different divisions of the American Psychological Association, he taught at Dartmouth and NYU before coming to Clark and founding their Program in Peace and Conflict.
-The author or editor of six previous books, he is currently engaged in research on celebrations that promote global community.
+Stanford, 1961) is Senior Research Scholar and Professor Emeritus at Clark University.
+A Fellow of the American Psychological Association and founding member of the International Society for Research on Emotions, he taught at Dartmouth and NYU before coming to Clark and founding its Program in Peace and Conflict.
+His most recent book, Forming a Global Community, pulls together ideas from former works on emotion, foreign policy, believed-in imaginings, and qualitative analysis.
+The editor of Handbook on Building Cultures of Peace, and Emotional climate, human security, and cultures of peace, his current research involves the motivations, conceptualizations, and celebrations that promote global community.

 Affiliated Department